untrix/im2latex/README.md

     # Open run.py in an editor and change the parameter REGROUP_IMAGE to `(4,1)`
     `./run.py -a 0.0001 -e -1 -b 28 -p -v -1 -i 2 --r-lambda 0.00005 --raw-data-folder ../data/training_56 --logdir-tag STRIPS`

-This will run indefinitely, creating data and printing logs inside a newly created "logdir" (named as the timestamp + logdir-tag) created under ./tb_metrics - e.g. `logdir=./tb_metrics/2017-12-21 02-20-10 PST STRIPS/`.
+This will run indefinitely, creating data and printing logs inside a newly created "logdir" (timestamp + logdir-tag) created under ./tb_metrics - e.g. `logdir=./tb_metrics/2017-12-21 02-20-10 PST STRIPS/`.
 Run logs will be written to file called training.log - for e.g. `./tb_metrics/2017-12-21 02-20-10 PST STRIPS/store/training.log`.

 Tensorboard event files are created under the logdir, and Tensorboard charts are the way to view training progress.
 A helpful script for running tensorboard is `$REPO_DIR/bin/runTensorboard.bash`.